bravesoftdz/PracticalD/README.md

 This github page is for ideas, and when time permits, code, to implement practical implementations of TutorialD

 Key ideas:
 * DuroDBMS already exists.
-Simple turn it into a DLL to load into other languages, not just TCL/TK
+Simply turn it into a DLL to load into other languages, not just TCL/TK
 * or if not a DLL, then use SimpleIPC to communicate with DuroDBMS and send strings to it and other commands.
 If not using SimpleIPC then use other IPC mechanisms (inter process communication)
 * Rel project exists too but is written in Java.
 Probably better to use DuroDBMS codebase as it is reusable C code that can be statitically or dynamically linked into other languages and programs
 * GoLang can load a durodbms/duro DLL into it, theoretically..
 Figure out ways to make golang communicate with DuroDBMS